Here is the worst anti-science BS of 2017

 1. White House declares climate science a “waste of your money”

-In March, Trump released a budget proposal calling for steep cuts to the climate research conducted by NASA, the EPA, and other government agencies.
+In March, Trump released a budget proposal calling for steep cuts to the climate research conducted by NASA, the Environmental Protection Agency, and other government agencies.
 When asked about these proposals, White House budget director Mick Mulvaney said, “Regarding the question as to climate change, I think the president was fairly straightforward: We’re not spending money on that anymore; we consider that to be a waste of your money to go out and do that.”

 2. Trump staffers play dumb on the global warming “hoax”

 For a week this spring, as the administration rolled out Trump’s decision to begin withdrawing from the Paris climate agreement, reporters repeatedly asked whether the president still believed what he’d said over and over: that global warming is a hoax.
 Rather than respond to this basic question, multiple administration officials simply pretended to not know the answer.
 “You should ask him that,” White House counselor Kellyanne Conway told ABC.
 “You are going to have to ask him,” economic adviser Gary Cohn said to CNN.
 “Honestly, I haven’t asked him,” Sean Spicer, then the White House press secretary, said.
-EPA administrator Scott Pruitt actually refused to answer the question four separate times.
+EPA Administrator Scott Pruitt actually refused to answer the question four separate times.

 So, neither Sean Spicer nor EPA chief Pruitt would give a straight answer on whether President Trump believes in climate change 🌎 🔥 pic.twitter.com/BN5RIao1iX